Samsinite/ibm-speech-to-text-game-nodejs/article.md

   exports.initGame = initGame;
   ```
-On the line containing `game = new Phaser.Game(750, 300, Phaser.AUTO, 'example-game', { preload: preload, create: create, update: update, render: render });`, take note of the string `example-game`.
+On the line containing `game = new Phaser.Game(750, 300, Phaser.AUTO, 'example-game', { preload: preload, create: create, update: update, render: render });`, take note of the string `'example-game'`.
 This is the name of html element id that will be the container for the game.
 Now, open up `views/index.ejs` again and add the element to the html: `<div id="example-game"></div>`.
 Then, update `src/views/index.js` to initialize the game using the `initGame` function exported from `src/views/game.js`:
   ```js
   var initSessionPermissions = require('./sessionpermissions').initSessionPermissions;
   var initAnimatePanel = require('./animatepanel').initAnimatePanel;